House Natural Resources Committee Issues Testimony From Union of Concerned Scientists

 "One of the major problems was how peer reviewers were chosen and how their advice was subsequently treated by the agency.
 When decisions are controversial it is important to carry forward the nuance of concerns, not just a thumbs up or down approach.
 To be sure, more improvements are still needed, including most importantly ensuring there is accountability for adhering to strong peer review guidelines.
 Most endangered species decisions are controversial, but it must be borne in mind that the Act is the last opportunity to halt species extinctions.
 Losing a species from this earth is never trivial and conservation efforts deserve our best science.

-Attacks on Science under
+Attacks on Science under President Trump

 "The erosion of scientific integrity in government has hit a fever pitch in the last two years.
-Barely a week goes by without hearing of scientists who are prevented from sharing their expertise with the public, or analytic work that is censored, or experts who are prevented from communicating with
+Barely a week goes by without hearing of scientists who are prevented from sharing their expertise with the public, or analytic work that is censored, or experts who are prevented from communicating with Congress, or data is made less accessible through websites, or science that is misrepresented.4 Since January 2017, the Union of Concerned Scientists has documented more than one hundred and ten attacks on science under the Trump administration, a mark that George W. Bush did not meet in his two terms.5 Other organizations, such as the Sabin Center for Climate Change Law, are also tracking attacks on science during the current administration.6

 "We all rely on federal scientists -- and we need to be able to trust that we're getting the best available science.